THautamaki/GHSCM_results/Readme.md

-Analysis of the initial values of the GHS GEM algorithm, as presented in the supplementary material, can be performed using the R script `Analysis_of_initial_values.R` (Supplementary Table S1).
-Please note that the analysis requires about 3 hours to complete, assuming a system with similar specifications is used, as described above.
+Analysis of the initial values of the GHS GEM algorithm, as presented in the supplementary material, can be performed using the R script `Analysis_of_initial_values.R` (Supplementary Table S1 and S2).
+Please note that the analysis requires about 3.5 hours to complete, assuming a system with similar specifications is used, as described above.

 ### Parameter c in the global scale parameter formula